 What is Lustre?

-The word "lustre" when used in relation to rocks, minerals and gemstones describes the way light interacts with the surface of a stone.
+The word ‘lustre’ describes how light interacts with the surface of a rock, mineral, or gemstone.

-Lustre is the reflection or scattering of light so describes a stone’s appearance in reflected light.
+Lustre is the reflection or scattering of light, so it describes a stone’s appearance in reflected light.

-There are many different types of lustre.
-Some of the most common are;
+There are many types of lustre, but some of the most common are:

 - Vitreous